 Have you experienced a pregnancy loss?
 What do you wish other’s new about that loss?
 What advice do you have for other people who might be having a similar experience?

-Moshe Winograd grew up in Brooklyn, NY, where he currently resides with his wife and children.
-Moshe is completing a PhD in Counseling Psychology this year at Seton Hall University.
+Moshe Winograd grew up in Brooklyn, NY, and earned his PhD in Counseling Psychology from Seton Hall University.
 He received Semikha from RIETS in 2011.
-Moshe is currently engaged in full-time clinical work at Brooklyn College's Counseling Center, where he also teaches in the Psychology Department.
+Moshe resides with his wife and children in Boca Raton, Florida and is doing a post doctoral fellowship at Mental Health Center of Florida.
+He is an adjunct professor of psychology at NYU and has previously taught at Brooklyn College.
 His clinical and research area of focus is Perinatal Mental Health, and he intends to work with couples, families and individuals experiencing difficulties related to pregnancy and women's health.
 Moshe is looking forward to engaging with the diverse Jewish community in a variety of initiatives to reduce stigma related to mental health.
-Moshe can be reached at [email protected].